PrakharSinghG/chatapp/README.md

-# newapp
+# Chat Application

-A new Flutter project.
+A messaging app built with Flutter and Firebase, offering real-time communication.

 ## Screenshots